Favourited 948 times

 We enjoy all kinds of food and love to try new dishes.
 We eat a lot of meat, mostly venison, chevon, pork, and poultry.
 We love vegetables, large breakfasts and can enjoy very spicy food.
 I bake all our bread and make homemade goats' milk ice cream.
-(Don't knock it unless you've tried it!)
-We can accommodate vegetarians but not vegans.
+While we've done it, accomodating vegetarians is difficult and we don't accept vegans.
+It's just too much of a strain on the operation of our hospitality.
 We will provide three meals/day.
 I don't mind sharing my gourmet kitchen and we love trying new things.
 Only a MODERATE amount of alcohol can be consumed in our home (1-2 drinks/day) and no drugs.

 Guests are welcome to use our laundry facilities.